jbzmcs/jbzmcs/README.md

 ###

-<h1 align="center">Welcome to my Github Profile 👋</h1>
+<h1 align="center">Hello!
+I'm Jabez👋</h1>

 ###

-<p align="center">Hello there!
-Thank you for stopping by my GitHub profile.<br><br>I'm a Computer Engineering student aspiring to become a Software Engineer, building projects that help turn ideas into interactive and functional applications.
+<p align="center">Thank you for stopping by my GitHub profile.<br><br>I'm a Computer Engineering student aspiring to become a Software Engineer, building projects that help turn ideas into interactive and functional applications.
 Always open to learning, collaborating, and creating something meaningful.
 Feel free to reach out!</p>

 ###